-Diabetes, type 1 diabetes that is, well, let’s just say the word conundrum fits just perfect.
-It might be the only thing perfect about T1D.
-I won’t take you through the exact etymology of the word, but the dictionary says “a confusing and difficult problem or question”.
-Throw in diabetes burn out, well that is a double conundrum.
-If I can use a phrase like that.
-Let me tell you a short little story.
+Diabetes, type 1 diabetes that is, well, let’s say the word conundrum fits just perfect.
+It might be the only thing perfect about T1D, that is.
+I won’t take you through the exact etymology of the word “a confusing and difficult problem or question.”
+Throw in diabetes burn out, well, that is a double conundrum.
+If I can use a phrase like that, so let me tell you a short little story.

 After a very inglorious 11 years, well almost 11, diabetes has seemed to have inflicted burn out on my older d-daughter.
 I don’t think I have helped either; I’ll own my failure.
 Let’s add it to my list.
-It is rough to see her like this.
+It is rough to my daughter like this.

 Back to burn out.
-I don’t know how to fix it, and it won’t happen overnight.
-Being ask every time she turns around if she bloused for this and that, must be annoying.
-Feel sick from high BG cannot either.
+I don’t know how to fix it, but it won’t happen overnight.
+Every time my daughter turns around, if she bloused for this and that, it must be annoying.
+Feeling sick from high BG cannot either.

 We’re hoping to get both the girls on the Control IQ.
-They already have the Tslim and the upgrade to the G6 will happen this week.
+They already have the Tslim, and the upgrade to the G6 will happen this week.
 Perhaps having an algorithm take care of the forgetfulness, will take up the slack.
 I don’t care if that appears lazy to anyone, because the result is a reprieve for my daughter.
-That is a win, and I’ll take that.
-Even if it is considered cheating.
+That is a win, and I’ll take that even if it is cheating.

 Another positive help might be different insulin.
-I have new insurance and we have options when it comes to insulins.
-The one she used the last few years, was partially effective.
+I have new insurance and we have options when it comes to insulin.
+The one she used in the last few years was ineffective.
 What I mean by this is she had to use a lot more.
-If we want to switch, only a prior authorization is needed to switch.
+If we want to switch, only a prior authorization is needed.
 I eves dropped on the conversation my wife had with the pharmacy benefit company.
 They were most helpful.
-Finally, someone helpful, that combats d-parent burn out too.
+That combats d-parent burn out too.